 Karen Sanders, executive director, LLCC Foundation, was interviewed by WLDS Radio in Jacksonville on The BRANDT Foundation gift of $100,000 to support ag scholarships.

-Jay Kitterman, consultant, LLCC Culinary Institute, wrote today’s Epicuriosity 101 column in the State Journal-Register entitled, “Strive for a plant-based diet.”
+Jay Kitterman, consultant, LLCC Culinary Institute, wrote today’s Epicuriosity 101 column in the State Journal-Register entitled, “Grocery shopping is going online.”

-Sheridan Lane, interim director, culinary program and operations, is the author of today’s Epicuriosity 101 column in the State Journal-Register, “Recipes from a special LLCC appreciation event.’”
+Sheridan Lane, director, culinary program and operations, is the author of today’s Epicuriosity 101 column in the State Journal-Register, “Making the most of summer.”

-Sean Keeley, culinary specialist, is the author of today’s Epicuriosity 101 column in the State Journal-Register, “Homemade marinara and pasta the Italian way!”
+Sean Keeley, culinary specialist, is the author of today’s Epicuriosity 101 column in the State Journal-Register, “Influence on American Cuisine.”